 For some business activities it is necessary for us to transfer your personal information outside the EEA or to an international organisation.
-In the following cases we share only contact information (name and email address) and usage information.
-At no point do we share any data you upload or process on our platform.
+In the following cases we share only identity, contact information (e.g. name and email address) and usage information.
+At no point do we share any corporate confidential data you upload or process on our platform, without your express permission.
 The providers we use access the data as processors and all are bound by and adhere to UK GDPR requirements, such as Binding Corporate Rules or UK Standard Contractual Clauses:

 - Email distribution and tracking facilities (for marketing and product updates (including to users of the platform))